Jump to the content

 smartsleep Schlafmagazin Schlafstörungen bei Kindern, Schnarchen, Schlafapnoe, Atemprobleme

-The most common cause of OSA in children is enlargement of the pharyngeal and palatine tonsils.
-Excess weight promotes obstructive sleep apnea as well as anatomically-related narrowness of the upper airways, e.g. b with a backward chin, which causes the tongue to shift backwards during sleep and constrict the airways.
-But not all children who snore have obstructive sleep apnea.
-However, habitual snoring could also disrupt sleep and therefore affect children during the day.
+The most common cause of OSA in children is enlarged pharyngeal and palatine tonsils.
+Obesity promotes obstructive sleep apnea, as does an anatomically caused narrowing of the upper airways, e.g. a receding chin, which causes the tongue to move backwards during sleep and narrows the airways.
+However, not all children who snore have obstructive sleep apnea.
+Nevertheless, habitual snoring can also disturb sleep and thus affect children during the day.
 If in doubt, a sleep laboratory test can help.

-First aid: For many children, tonsil surgery can help if the pharyngeal and palatine tonsils are enlarged.
-If this is not the cause of OSA, early orthodontic therapy and myofunctional support (i.e. H therapy to improve muscle functions) can be helpful.
-Mechanical breathing support during sleep, as is often used in adults, is rarely required in children.
+First Aid: If the pharyngeal and palatine tonsils are enlarged, tonsil surgery can help many children.
+If this is not the cause of the OSA, early orthodontic treatment and myofunctional support (ie therapy to improve muscle function) can be helpful.
+Mechanical respiratory support during sleep, as is often used in adults, is rarely necessary in children.

 #3 Sleepwalking

-When Sleepwalking (somnambulism), sudden getting out of bed occurs and associated unusual behavior.
-Those affected are restless, dismissive and/or aggressive and often carry out non-targeted, abstruse actions.
+At the sleepwalking (somnambulism) There is a sudden rise from bed and the associated unusual behavior.
+Those affected are restless, aloof and/or aggressive and often perform absurd actions that are not directed at a specific goal.
 They are disoriented and react confusedly when spoken to.
-There is a high level of insensitivity to pain, so self-harm also occurs.
+There is a high degree of insensitivity to pain, so that self-harm also occurs.

-The highest incidence of somnambulism is 13.4% at the age of 10.
-The risk of sleepwalking occurring is significantly increased if one or both parents of the affected child are also sleepwalking.
-For the majority of those affected, the condition resolves spontaneously by adolescence.
-Lack of sleep, psychological stress situations and also fever are considered factors that can provoke or worsen the occurrence of the disorder.
+The highest incidence of sleepwalking is at 13.4% at the age of 10.
+The risk of sleepwalking occurring is significantly increased if one or both parents of the affected child also sleepwalk.
+In the majority of those affected, the condition spontaneously subsides by adolescence.
+Lack of sleep, psychological stress situations and fever are considered factors that can provoke or intensify the occurrence of the disorder.

 The main risk of somnambulism is self-harm.
-While sleepwalking, those affected may fall down the stairs, open the window and jump out, or run into the street.
-So there can be no question of the proverbial sleepwalking security.
-Attention: Waking up while sleepwalking can provoke aggressive behavior and, in particular, leads to unnecessary interruption and disruption of sleep.
+Those affected can fall down the stairs while sleepwalking, open the window and jump out, or run into the street.
+There is no such thing as the proverbial sleepwalker's safety.
+Attention: Waking up during sleepwalking can provoke aggressive behavior and, in particular, leads to unnecessary interruption and disturbance of sleep.

-First aid: Medicinal therapy is generally not used for somnambulism in children and adolescents.
-The focus is on detailed advice on classifying the symptoms as a developmental phenomenon that usually disappears as people age.
-However, it is strongly recommended to secure the sleeping environment at home, even in unfamiliar surroundings, so that injuries cannot occur during sleepwalking.
+First Aid: Drug therapy is generally not used for sleepwalking in children and adolescents.
+The focus is on detailed advice about classifying the symptoms as a developmental phenomenon that usually stops as the child gets older.
+However, it is strongly recommended that the sleeping environment at home and in unfamiliar surroundings be secured so that injuries cannot occur during sleepwalking.

 #4 Night terrors

-Night terrors (Pavor nocturnus) occur most frequently in infancy and are typically accompanied by shrill screaming and fearful behavior, accompanied by significant excitement.
-The child usually sits in bed and rejects any attempts at calming down.
-Night terrors typically occur during deep sleep and may be followed by sleepwalking.
+Night terrors (Pavor nocturnus) occur most frequently in early childhood and are typically accompanied by shrill screaming and fearful behavior, accompanied by significant excitement.
+The child usually sits in bed and resists any attempts to calm them down.
+Night terrors typically occur during deep sleep and can be followed by sleepwalking.
 The children usually have no memory of the waking episode the next day.

-First aid: Unfortunately there are no direct treatment options.
-The best thing to do is to have a calming effect on children during symptoms.
+First Aid: Unfortunately, there are no direct treatment options.
+The best thing you can do is to calm the child down while the symptoms are present.
 In order to be able to clearly classify the problem, it is also helpful to make a video of the events and have it assessed by a pediatrician.

 smartsleep Schlafmagazin Schlafstörungen bei Kindern, Albträume, Nachtschreck, Beruhigung durch die Eltern

-Nightmares are characterized by recurring, mood-disturbing dreams with threatening content that are also remembered.
+Nightmares are characterized by recurring, mood-stressing dreams with threatening content that are also remembered.
 Unlike night terrors, nightmares usually only occur during REM sleep in the early morning hours.
-When they wake up from a nightmare, those affected quickly become oriented again.
-The incidence of nightmares in children peaks between the ages of 6 and 6. and 10.
-Age.
-Almost all children and adolescents have experienced nightmares, but about 5% of them experience nightmares once a week or more often.
+When waking up from a nightmare, those affected are quickly oriented again.
+The occurrence of nightmares in children is highest between the ages of 6 and 10.
+Almost all children and adolescents have experienced nightmares at some point, but around 5% of them are affected once a week or more often.

-The description of the parents or partner and the children themselves are crucial.
-It should be taken into account that dreams are only considered to be remembered from the age of 3 and a reliable assessment is only possible from this age onwards.
+The descriptions of the parents or partners and the children themselves are crucial for diagnosing nightmares.
+It should be noted that dreams are only considered memorable from the age of 3 and that reliable data collection is only possible from this age.

-First aid: In the acute situation after waking up from a nightmare, the children should briefly tell the content of the dream so that they can then fall asleep again after briefly calming down.
-Depending on the severity and content of the dream, psychotherapeutic care is recommended.
+First Aid: In the acute situation after waking up from a nightmare, children should briefly recount the dream content so that they can then go back to sleep after a short period of calming down.
+Depending on the nature and content of the dream, psychotherapeutic support is recommended.

 #6 Restless Leg Syndrome (RLS)

-Restless Legs Syndrome (RLS) describes an unpleasant urge to move the legs, and rarely also the arms.
-It occurs exclusively or predominantly in rest and relaxation, especially in the evening and in the first half of the night.
-Usually, but not necessarily, other symptoms such as tingling, pulling, tearing, stabbing, feeling of pressure, painful sensations or sensations that the patient cannot describe in more detail are associated with it.
-The symptoms occur on both sides with alternating emphasis on the sides.
-The symptoms can be reduced somewhat by moving your legs or changing position in bed.
-However, those affected often prefer to get up and walk around because this can typically stop or significantly alleviate the symptoms.
-RLS tends to run in families, but is rare in children and affects around 2 - 4%.
+Restless legs syndrome (RLS) describes an unpleasant urge to move the legs, and rarely the arms.
+It occurs exclusively or predominantly when the patient is resting and relaxed, especially in the evening and the first half of the night.
+Usually, but not necessarily, other symptoms such as tingling, pulling, tearing, stabbing, pressure, painful sensations or discomfort that the patient cannot describe in detail are associated with it.
+The symptoms occur on both sides, with the emphasis changing.
+The symptoms can be somewhat reduced by moving the legs or changing position in bed.
+Often, however, those affected prefer to get up and walk around, as this can typically stop the symptoms or significantly alleviate them.
+RLS runs in families, but is rare in childhood and affects around 2-4%.

 The most common triggering factors include iron deficiency with low storage iron (ferritin) levels.

-First aid: First, the iron status should be examined.
-An iron deficiency and already slightly low ferritin levels can be easily treated as possible triggers of RLS by taking additional iron.
+First Aid: First, the iron status should be checked.
+Iron deficiency and even slightly low ferritin levels can be easily treated as possible triggers of RLS by taking additional iron.

 3. Conclusion